fusionlanguage/fut/doc/reference.md

 ```

 Read-only and read-write references translate to raw pointers in C and C++
-and therefore become dangling once the pointed object becomes destroyed.
+and therefore become dangling once the object pointed to is destroyed.

 Read-only references cannot be used to modify the object,
 that is, modify its fields or call a mutator method.